 When oil life reaches 0%, service on your vehicle’s engine is now overdue.
 By driving with degraded oil, your Honda’s engine may fail or significant damage may be caused.

-How long can you drive with 0% oil life?
+How long can you Drive after 0% oil life warning?

 Your oil life reading is a great indicator of when you should get your car’s oil changed.
 Reading between 15% and 40% absolutely warrants an oil change.
 Anything reading lower than 15% should be taken care of immediately.
 Oil change shops also use the car’s mileage as an indicator of when the oil needs to be changed.